mP1/j2cl-maven-plugin/Readme.md

 # Goals

-The plugin supports three out of the four following goals
+The plugin supports the following goals

 1. `build`: executes a single compilation, typically to produce a JS application or library.